maissaladjimi/Sales_Opportunities_Dashboard_PowerBI/README.md

 ## Sales 2017
   ![saless](https://github.com/user-attachments/assets/8f407440-aa4e-42c4-942e-66e1585f2237)
 #### Key Insights
 * **Total Sales:** $9.48M, with nearly 4,000 products sold.
+The West region contributes the highest sales at $3,359,174.00, followed closely by the Central $3,163,215.00 and East $2,959,614.00 regions.
 The most popular categories were GTX, with 854 GTXBasic and 695 GTXPro units sold, and MG, with 737 MG Special units sold.
 * **Quarterly Performance:** Quarter 1 experienced the highest sales increase at 314.58%, driven by February's 85.57% growth, while Quarters 3 and 4 registered the lowest sales percentages, with Quarter 4 showing a significant drop of 44.48% due to a sales decrease of 61.52% in November and 60.18% in December.
 * **Conversion Rates:** 48.2% of potential opportunities converted into won deals, representing 22.46% of engaging opportunities.